rana/ora/README.md

 ##### Logging #####

 The ora package uses the Go log package to write to os.Stderr by default.
-A sample of the default ora logging:
+A sample of the default ora logging looks like:

 	ORA I 2015/05/23 16:54:44.615462 drv.go:411: OpenEnv 1
 	ORA I 2015/05/23 16:54:44.626443 drv.go:411: OpenEnv 2